C1 Level Wordlist - Weather Conditions

 a field of science that deals with the earth's atmosphere, particularly weather forecasting

-(of weather) to become better or fine
+(of weather) to become free of clouds, rain, or storms

 the likeliness or quality of changing suddenly and frequently